ewoudb33/ewoudb33.github.io/_posts/2020-09-12-churn-prediction.md

 For this project, I analyzed a telecom dataset (source: <https://www.kaggle.com/blastchar/telco-customer-churn>) and predicted customer churn by using three different machine learning algorithms.

 The telecom dataset has 20 features and 1 predictor that shows if a customer has churned or not (Yes = churned and No = not churned).
-The top 5 rows of the dataset look like this:
+The top 5 rows of the dataset looks like this:

 <img src="{{ site.url {{ site.baseurl }}/images/head_telco.png" alt = "head of telco dataset">